dylanbeattie/dylanbeattie.net/_posts/2020/2020-01-28-look-i-made-a-company.md

 So, yeah.
 My new website is at [ursatile.com](https://ursatile.com).
 That’s not really for you.
 I mean, take a look by all means, but you’re already here and you’re still reading this, so I figure we’re already cool.
 No, the website is for search engines, and for your boss and your CFO.
 I have email – [hello@ursatile.com](mailto:hello@ursatile.com) – and you can even reach me by phone on [+44 7395 649389](tel:+447395649389).

-I’ll be at NDC London this week, so if you're around, come and say hi.
+I’ll be at [NDC London](https://ndc-london.com/) this week – and I'm hosting [PubConf London](https://pubconf.io/) on Friday if you can't make it to NDC – so if you're around, come and say hi.
 I’d obviously love to talk to anybody who’s interested in hiring me, but I also want to know what you’re all working on and what you think your challenges are going to be this year.

 And finally, a huge thanks to all the people who've helped me get this far.
 It's been a difficult few months, and there's still a lot of stuff I need to figure out, but so far everyone I've turned to for advice and help has been absolutely lovely – so thank you, all of you!